afps-spec

 5. Schema System

-AFPS uses standard JSON Schema 2020-12 for property definitions within agent input, output, and config sections.
+AFPS uses standard JSON Schema 2020-12 for property definitions within agent input, output, and config sections, and within an integration auth method’s credentials.schema (§7.5).
 The container schema MUST be an object with type: "object" and a properties record.
 Any valid JSON Schema 2020-12 keyword may be used within property definitions.

 5.1 JSON Schema Properties